riscvarchive/riscv-platform-specs/riscv-unix.md

 All devices attached to a given PCIe root complex are on the same ordered channel (numbered 2 or above), though different root complexes might not be on the same ordering channel.

+On RV64I-based Unix-class systems the negative virtual addresses are reserved for the kernel.